How to grade writing as an English teacher? It’s tough, and we might not finish quickly, but we can shave minutes off our grading time.

 Grading papers is tough.
 There are endless memes with ELA teachers as the target audience.
 Grading can be awful and defeating.
 It can seem never-ending.

-First, I don’t grab thirty papers to grade – I choose a manageable number, like five.
+First, I don’t grab thirty papers to grade; I choose a manageable number, like five.
 I tell myself that I will grade five papers and take a break.
+Then I sit my rubric and focus.
 At the same time, I don’t run to the coffee machine to take the break.
 I hold myself to the goal.

 Second, I chop my activities into manageable pieces.
 All those brain breaks we are supposed to give students?
 Yeah, we need them too.
 After grading the five papers, I walk around, get the cup of coffee, or work toward another goal.